 Reapplying: If you applied but were not accepted to Macaulay in the past, and have not attended any other post-secondary institutions, you may apply again (except for Queens College applicants, who may not re-apply).

 Macaulay Honors College students take most of their courses at their home campus.
 When you apply, you will select up to six of eight campus choices for general admission and ONE campus choice for Macaulay.

 Your application will be sent to each of the six campuses you select for general admission.
 You will then be reviewed for your Macaulay campus choice.

 Applicants are encouraged to learn as much as possible about the eight campuses before applying.
 We recommend you visit the campuses and only apply to those with the programs and extracurricular options best suited to your interests.

 See the checklist below for a list of items you should prepare prior to applying.

-The Macaulay (CUNY) Application will open on September 1, 2021 and must be completed online.
+The Macaulay (CUNY) Application will open on September 1, 2021.
 You’ll be directed to create a CUNY Application account first and then to a special section for Macaulay applicants.

 After completing the application, print out the application summary package.
 It contains important documents and provides you with a printed record of your submission.